Authorization#

 def __init__(self, client_id: str, client_secret: str, username: str, password: str, /) -> None: ...

-The most typical ways to instantiate the client will be using the zero, two, or three positional argument forms:
+The usual ways to instantiate the client will be with the zero, two, or three positional argument forms:

 Client()